Fresh Rose Deep Hydration Toner: A Skin Soothing Favourite?

 And overall I’ve become quite the fan- enjoying the mostly gentle formulas and the dewy skin results- with their Rose Deep Hydration Facial Toner becoming a firm favourite.

-Fresh Beauty’s Rose Deep Hydration Facial Toner
+What does Fresh Beauty’s Rose Deep Hydration Facial Toner do?

 On the downside though there is also some artificial fragrance here as well as citronellol and geraniol (two additional fragrances which can be potentially irritating for some skin types).